What does the anti-abortion law in Texas mean for women? | DW | 21.10.2021

 Hughes declined to say whether he himself would report on others involved in an abortion, but he didn't have "any plans to file such a lawsuit."

-"Our hope is that the deterrent effect will cause them to follow the law.
-And so far, by and large, the abortion industry in Texas is complying with the law."
+"Our hope is that the deterrent effect will cause them to follow the law," Hughes said.
+"And, so far, by and large, the abortion industry in Texas is complying with the law."

-In an open letter from several hundred lawyers sent before the bill was passed, they urged lawmakers to oppose it, saying, "We implore you not to use the judicial branch in a political battle over abortion with legislation that subverts the foundations of our judicial system."
+In an open letter before the bill was passed, several hundred lawyers urged lawmakers to oppose it, writing: "We implore you not to use the judicial branch in a political battle over abortion with legislation that subverts the foundations of our judicial system."
 Why were they ignored?

 "That's a serious charge made by people with political motivations," Hughes told Conflict Zone.

-More controversial legislation in Texas is the overhaul of election rules, introduced by Bryan Hughes and passed in September.
+Hughes also introduced legislation to overhaul election rules in Texas , which passed in September.

-The changes, say Republicans, aim to make elections more secure, but for critics the measures perpetuate Donald Trump's false claims that the 2020 presidential election was stolen.
+Republicans say the changes will make elections more secure, but critics believe that the law perpetuates Donald Trump's false claims that the 2020 presidential election was stolen.

 Hughes suggested that the changes were part of routine improvements.

-However routine this debate might be, the senator was not prepared to say that Joe Biden won fairly in 2020, despite repeated invitations.
+Despite several opportunities, Hughes would not say Joe Biden won fairly in 2020, .

 Was he trying to fix a problem that wasn't there?